How to Make Billions of Copies of a DNA Segment

 What this patent covers

-This patent describes a process for detecting a specific nucleic acid sequence by repeatedly copying it.
-First, a sample containing nucleic acids is treated with two short DNA pieces called oligonucleotide primers, one for each strand of the target sequence, under conditions where they attach and an enzyme builds new complementary strands (Claim 1a).
-Next, the sample is heated to separate these newly formed strands from their templates (Claim 1b).
-The primers and enzyme then build new strands again using the separated strands as templates (Claim 1c).
-Repeating these steps (Claim 2) exponentially increases the amount of the specific nucleic acid.
-Finally, a labeled probe is added to bind to the amplified sequence, allowing its detection (Claim 1d, 1e).
-For example, this process could be used to find a specific viral DNA sequence in a patient sample.
+This patent details a process for amplifying and detecting specific nucleic acid sequences.
+First, a sample containing DNA or RNA is treated with two short DNA pieces called oligonucleotide primers, one for each strand of the target sequence (Claim 1a).
+These primers attach to the target, and an enzyme then extends them, building new complementary strands.
+Next, the sample is heated to separate the newly made strands from their original templates (denaturing, Claim 1b).
+The process of adding primers and extending them is then repeated, using the newly separated strands as templates (Claim 1c).
+Repeating these steps many times creates a massive number of copies of the target sequence (Claim 2).
+Finally, a labeled probe is added to detect if the amplified sequence is present (Claim 1d, 1e).
+For example, this process can detect a specific genetic mutation like the one causing sickle cell anemia (Claim 11, 12).

 The clever bit